SaurabhVaze/airline-delays/README.md

 ## Model

-The KNN model proved most effective in accounting for variation, with an R^2 score on the test data of  ***(0.46)***, far higher than that of my bagged tree and decision tree models.
-The addition of PCA in the piopeline did not improve testing accuracy, and the speed of the process was not improved, either.
-It is evident that these values are relatively low, but this is likely a limitation from the data, rather than the model chosen.
+The Decision Tree model proved most effective in accounting for variation, with an R^2 score on the test data of  ***(0.58)***, higher than that of my bagged tree and KNN models.
+The addition of PCA in the pipeline did not improve testing accuracy, and the speed of the process was not improved, either.
+It is evident that these accuracy metrics are low, but this is likely a limitation from the data, rather than the model chosen.

 ## Recommendations: